 The IYN, then, was born out of a political necessity.
 In the process, a number of highly experienced yogis who would otherwise not have met were brought together.
 They were vastly different both as characters and in their approach to Yoga.
 However, all shared the conviction that the essence of Yoga is a profound freedom and that Yoga therefore needed freedom from interference to flourish within our culture to the benefit of society as a whole.
 As a result a robust culture of debate quickly grew up within the IYN and a great deal of creative energy was released.
 The IYN was and is evolving beyond its political lobbying, though of course this continues energetically as fresh attempts to control Yoga continually surface.

-Now in 2010, there are 37 registered schools and hundreds of registered teachers.
-We are organising our third festival.
-Plans are being hatched for various symposia and regional gatherings and the namaskaram e-zine gets tens of thousands of hits every month.
+Now in 2016, there are 50+ registered schools and hundreds of registered teachers, many of them with decades of experience.
+We are organising our eighth festival.
+We have organised a number of regional gatherings with more in the pipeline, and the namaskaram e-zine gets tens of thousands of hits every month.

-So, thanks are due to SkillsActive, REPS and BWY [all of whom we constantly talk to] for helping the tremendous creative vitality at the core of the IYN to come into being!
+So, thanks are due to SkillsActive, REPS and BWY for helping the tremendous creative vitality at the core of the IYN to come into being!